Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Owasp_top_10/Broken_Access_Control/Access-control-vulnerabilities.md

 can perform attempted actions or access resources that they have requested.
 In the context of web applications, access control is dependent on authentication and session management:

-## Parameter-based access control methods
+## 1.Parameter-based access control methods
 Some applications determine the user's access rights or role at login, and then store this information in a user-controllable location, such as a hidden field, cookie, or preset query string parameter.
 The application makes subsequent access control decisions based on the submitted value